lkuper/lvar-semantics/README.md

 The file `lambdaLVish/nat.rkt` contains this instantiation and a test suite of programs for `lambdaLVish-nat`.

-The inflationary operation is how we model arbitrary update operations.
+The `update-op` procedure is how we model update operations.
 If the Redex model matched the on-paper version of lambdaLVish, we could pass in a *set* of update operations, not just one, but this is what the model can handle for now.

 ## Reduction traces